Rebecca (1997 TV series): Production

 In the 1940 film adaptation of the Du Maurier novel directed by Alfred Hitchcock, the character of Rebecca is never seen.
 In the drama, she is shown from behind, and there are frequent flashes of her eyes and mouth (courtesy of Lucy Cohu), although her full face is only shown from a distance.

 The second Mrs. de Winter is played by Emilia Fox, the daughter of actress Joanna David, who played the same role in the 1979 BBC production of the story.

 The serial was filmed on location in Charlestown in Cornwall, the Luton Hoo Estate in Bedfordshire, Montacute House, South Somerset, and Rotherfield Park in Hampshire.
-Beach scenes were filmed at Mothecombe Beach in Devon.
+Beach scenes were filmed at Mothecombe in Devon.
 Interiors were shot at Shepperton Studios.

 Reception

 Awards

 Diana Rigg won the Emmy Award for Outstanding Supporting Actress in a Miniseries or Movie.